History of Guam: Spanish colonization

-A few years later, Jesuit priest San Vitores and his assistant, Pedro Calungsod, were killed by Chief Mata'pang of Tomhom (Tumon), allegedly for baptizing the Chief's baby girl without the Chief's consent.
+A few years later, Fr.
+San Vitores and his assistant, Pedro Calungsod, were killed by Chief Mata'pang of Tomhom (Tumon), allegedly for baptizing the Chief's baby girl without the Chief's consent.
 This was in April 1672.
-Many CHamorus at the time believed baptisms killed babies: because priests would baptize infants already near death (in the belief that this was the only way to save such children's souls), baptism seemed to many CHamorus to be the cause of death.
-Precipitated by the death of Quipuha, and the murder of Father San Vitores and Pedro Calungsod by local rebel chief Matapang, tensions led to a number of conflicts.
+Many Chamorus at the time believed baptisms killed babies: because priests would baptize infants already near death (in the belief that this was the only way to save such children's souls), baptism seemed to many Chamorus to be the cause of death.
+The death of Quipuha, and the murder of San Vitores and Calungsod, led to a number of conflicts.
 Captain Juan de Santiago started a campaign to conquer the island, which was continued by the successive commanders of the Spanish forces.
 The Spanish-Chamorro Wars on Guam began in 1670 over growing tensions with the Jesuit mission, with the last large-scale uprising in 1683.
 After his arrival in 1674, Captain Damian de Esplana ordered the arrest of rebels who attacked the population of certain towns.
-Hostilities eventually led to the destruction of villages such as Chochogo, Pepura, Tumon, Sidia-Aty, Sagua, Nagan and Ninca.
+Hostilities eventually led to the destruction of villages such as Chochogo, Pepura, Tumon, Sidia-Aty, Sagua, Nagan, and Ninca.
 Starting in June 1676, the first Spanish Governor of Guam, Capt.
 Francisco de Irrisarri y Vinar, controlled internal affairs more strictly than his predecessors in order to curb tensions.
-He also ordered the construction of schools, roads and other infrastructure.
+He also ordered the construction of schools, roads, and other infrastructure.
 In 1680, Captain Jose de Quiroga arrived and continued some of the development projects started by his predecessors.
-He also continued the search for the rebels who had assassinated Father San Vitores, resulting in campaigns against the rebels which were hiding out in some islands, eventually leading to the death of Matapang, Hurao and Aguarin.
+He also continued the search for the rebels who had killed Father San Vitores, resulting in campaigns against the rebels which were hiding out in some islands, eventually leading to the deaths. of Matapang, Hurao, and Aguarin.
 Quiroga brought some natives from the northern islands to Guam, ordering the population to live in a few large villages.
-These included Jinapsan, Umatac, Pago, Agat and Inarajan, where he built a number of churches.
-By July 1695, Quiroga had completed the conquest of Guam, Rota, Tinian and Aguigan.
+These included Jinapsan, Umatac, Pago, Agat, and Inarajan, where he built a number of churches.
+By July 1695, Quiroga had completed the conquest of Guam, Rota, Tinian, and Aguigan.
 Intermittent warfare, plus the typhoons of 1671 and 1693, and in particular the smallpox epidemic of 1688, reduced the Chamorro population from 50,000 to 10,000, finally to less than 5,000.

 During the course of the Spanish administration of Guam, lower birth rates and diseases reduced the population from 12,000 to roughly 5,000 by 1741.
-After 1695, CHamorus settled in five villages: Hagåtña, Agat, Umatac, Pago, and Fena.
+After 1695, Chamorus settled in five villages: Hagåtña, Agat, Umatac, Pago, and Fena.
 During this historical period, Spanish language and customs were introduced in the island and Catholicism became the predominant religion.
 The Spanish built infrastructures such as roads and ports, as well as schools and hospitals.
-Spanish and Filipinos, mostly men, increasingly intermarried with the CHamorus, particularly the new cultured or "high" people (manak'kilo) or gentry of the towns.
-In 1740, CHamorus of the Northern Mariana Islands, except Rota, were moved from some of their home islands to Guam.
+Spanish and Filipinos, mostly men, increasingly intermarried with the Chamorus, particularly the new cultured or "high" people (manak'kilo) or gentry of the towns.
+In 1740, Chamorus of the Northern Mariana Islands, except Rota, were moved from some of their home islands to Guam.